static-frame/arraykit/doc/articles/dta.md

 We are going to mutate a lot of arguments in place, and a lot of our structs have mutable state.
 We do this because in C we often use returned values for error signaling, and thus pass in pointers for values to be set.
 We also do this for efficiency (to avoid memory allocation).

 We are going to do a lot with pointers to character (or code point) sequences.
-A few common moves are listed below:
+A there are a couple of common moves to be aware of.

-Some common moves:
+We of often want to de-reference a pointer (to get a charcter) and then increment the pointer to be read to read the next character.
+This is what we are doing here:

 ```C
 Py_UCS4 *p;    // pointer to the sart of an array of Py_UCS4
 char c = *p++; // de-reference p to get value, then increment to the next point